 Description

-Hyderabadi Double Ka Meetha is an Indian Bread Pudding where Bread aka Double Roti fried in Ghee is soaked in Sugar Syrup followed by Rabri and served in room temperature after topping with chopped Almond.
+Hyderabadi Double Ka Meetha is an Indian Bread Pudding where Bread aka Double Roti fried in Ghee is soaked in Sugar Syrup followed by Rabri and served at room temperature after topping with chopped Almonds.

 Ingredients